 Head To Head Comparison Between Economics vs Business (Infographics)

 Below is the top 7 difference between Economics vs Business

-- Economics carefully analyze and interpret how the activities of individuals will affect the progress of a country whereas Business is more concerned about how the actions of their employees and management will affect the progress of the company and maximization of shareholder’s wealth
+- Economics carefully analyzes and interprets how individuals’ activities affect a country’s progress.
+In contrast, Business is more concerned about how the actions of their employees and management will affect the company’s progress and maximization of shareholder wealth.

-- Economics covers the aspects such as GDP, Inflation, Unemployment, Interest rate, Supply, Demand, Balance of payment, International trade so that it can give central authority a quality input on which key decisions can be taken for the country’s progress whereas Business is more concerned about Key metrics such as Revenue growth, Profit Margin, Leverage ratio etc. so that management can take timely decision to maximize the profit of the business thus the wealth of shareholders.
+- Economics covers the aspects such as GDP, Inflation, Unemployment, Interest rate, Supply, Demand, Balance of payment, and International trade so that it can give the central authority quality input on which key decisions can be taken for the country’s progress.
+In contrast, Business is more concerned about Key metrics such as Revenue Growth, Profit Margin, Leverage ratio, etc., so that management can make timely decisions to maximize the business’s profit, thus, the shareholders’ wealth.

-- Business decisions are taken by managers whereas Economic decisions are framed by policymakers and taken by government officials
+- Managers make business decisions, whereas Economic decisions are framed by policymakers and taken by government officials.

 Economics vs Business Comparison Table

-Let’s look at the top 7 Comparison between Economics vs Business
+Let’s look at the top 7 Comparisons between Economics vs. Business.